aeternity/aeternity-reimagined/whitepaper.md

 Each channel established between two parties (one-to-one) holds its own separate state.
 It’s often beneficial to establish a many-to-one channel, e.g. with many buyers connecting to a single seller.
 We enable this scenario by allowing the opening of state channels to off-blockchain applications.
 These applications can be written in any language but still need to connect to a local blockchain node to listen for and reply to state channel events.

-We leave state channel networks for future work.
+We leave state channel network for future work.

 ## Oracles